sablier-labs/docs/docs/guides/lockup/examples/07-pull-vesting-data.md

                        + sablierLockup.getRefundedAmount(streamId);
 ```

-For non-cancelable stream, a more efficient way to calculate unlocked amount is:
+For a non-cancelable stream, a more efficient way to calculate unlocked amount is:

 ```solidity
 uint256 unlockedAmount = lockup.streamedAmountOf(streamId);